Top Ten Things Lithuania is Known For

 1 Basketball Basketball is a sport played by two teams of five players on a rectangular court.
 The objective is to shoot a ball through a hoop 18 inches in diameter and 10 feet high mounted to a backboard at each end.

 Yeah, of course.
 The national sport of Lithuania is basketball.
-A sport I don't really am into, but I respect it, especially since it's lithuania's national sport (call me biased if you want to)
+It's a sport I'm not really into, but I respect it, especially since it's Lithuania's national sport (call me biased if you want to).

-NBA Players come from there, and perform great.
-Jonas Valenchiunas is a great example.
+NBA players come from there and perform great.
+Jonas Valančiūnas is a great example.

 2 History

-If there is one thing Lithuania is the most known for then it's history!
-Lithuania's history is quite famous and big, some people do even say it's more known than Latvia because of the history!
-I certainly find it so interesting too even though I barely know much about it, but many people know Lithuania because of history
+If there is one thing Lithuania is most known for, it's history!
+Lithuania's history is quite famous and extensive.
+Some people even say it's more known than Latvia because of its history!
+I certainly find it interesting, even though I barely know much about it, but many people know Lithuania because of its history.

 3 High Suicide Rate

-Unfortuanely, Lithuania has one of the highest suicide ratings in the whole world and some times even ranks as the number #1 coutnry with the highest, the only country that usually tops Lithuania is Greenland which isn't even a sovereign state, but rather part of Denmark
+Unfortunately, Lithuania has one of the highest suicide rates in the whole world and sometimes even ranks as the number one country with the highest rate.
+The only place that usually tops Lithuania is Greenland, which isn't even a sovereign state but rather part of Denmark.

 4 Vilnius

-Vilnius is the capital of Lithuania and the only capital of the baltic states that lies in the country and not at the coast, in fact it's very close to Belarus so I wouldn't be suprised if many of the tourists there are lithuanians from Vilnius.
+Vilnius is the capital of Lithuania and the only capital of the Baltic states that lies inland and not on the coast.
+In fact, it's very close to Belarus, so I wouldn't be surprised if many of the tourists there are Lithuanians from Vilnius.

 Lithuanian is one of the most conservative and oldest languages in Europe!
-Not only that, but also one of the only two surviving baltic languages in the world along with Latvian.
-As I half-lithuanian myself who can't even speak it I am planning on learning it, and I find it wonderful, it sounds so exotic and nostalgic for me
+Not only that, but it is also one of the only two surviving Baltic languages in the world, along with Latvian.
+As I am half-Lithuanian myself and can't even speak it, I am planning on learning it.
+I find it wonderful.
+It sounds so exotic and nostalgic to me.

-This area in Lithuania is almost completely surrounded by Belarus and it looks kinda funny as at the north-west where the area connects with the rest of Lithuania, there is this small corridor in which there it is just a few miles surrounded by Belarus on two sides
+This area in Lithuania is almost completely surrounded by Belarus, and it looks kinda funny.
+At the northwest, where the area connects with the rest of Lithuania, there is this small corridor where it is just a few miles wide, surrounded by Belarus on two sides.

 8 Sculpture Parks

 Lithuania is a country with mainly plains, but forests are found too!
-In Lithuania in unlike almost all other european countries I think, the forests in lithuania have sculptures of gods and creatures of lithuanian folklore.
-I have been to two of those forests and it's seriously a must go to if you visit this wonderful country
+Unlike almost all other European countries, the forests in Lithuania have sculptures of gods and creatures from Lithuanian folklore.
+I have been to two of those forests, and it's seriously a must-visit if you go to this wonderful country.

 9 Storks

-Storks are the national animals of Lithuania, and it is said that if a stork has a nest near your house it means good luck
+Storks are the national animals of Lithuania.
+It is said that if a stork has a nest near your house, it means good luck.

 10 Folklore

-Lithuanian folklore is so interesting in my opinion and Lithuania is quite known for it, it was also one of the last countries in Europe to convert to christianity (catholic christianity to be more exact).
-Anyway, the folklore is interesting!
-There's Perkūnas, the god of thunder, Patulas, the god of the underworld and dead, Patrimpas, the god of seas, and many more.
-Keep in mind I could be wrong so correct me if I'm wrong
+Lithuanian folklore is so interesting in my opinion, and Lithuania is quite known for it.
+It was also one of the last countries in Europe to convert to Christianity (Catholic Christianity, to be more exact).
+Anyway, the folklore is fascinating!
+There's Perkūnas, the god of thunder.
+Patulas, the god of the underworld and dead.
+Patrimpas, the god of seas.
+And many more.
+Keep in mind I could be wrong, so correct me if I'm wrong.

 The Contenders